Charleston Property Damage Attorneys

 - Blasting — Government entities and commercial enterprises may engage in fracking or other blasting activities, causing flying debris to impact your home.

 - Landslides — Earth movement can result in landslides and mudslides that may cause significant damage or unsettle your home.

 An experienced property damage attorney can investigate your claim and review your insurance policy to determine what coverage may apply and if there is a legal remedy available.

 West Virginia Statute of limitations for property damage

 In West Virginia, you have two years to file a lawsuit for damage to real property, such as a house or land, as well as personal property, like your household belongings or vehicle.
 The two-year deadline starts to tick on the day the damage occurred.
 In some cases, it begins when you discovered the damage if you could not have reasonably discovered the damage before the two-year limitations period ran.

 When property damage hits and you believe another person or organization is responsible, do not hesitate to seek a consultation.
 Contacting our experienced lawyers immediately will put your case on the right track.

-Why you need a lawyer for your property damage claim
+Why you need an experienced Charleston property damage lawyer for your claim

 Our property damage attorneys are familiar with the process required in filing these claims and how to value the extent of the damages you sustained.
 He or she can help you file a first-party claim against your own insurance company and can also help with filing a third-party claim against another person or entity that damaged your property.
 If an insurance company wrongly denies your claim, we can file a lawsuit to seek recourse for your losses.

-Consult our knowledgeable lawyers in Charleston for help with your property damage claim
+Consult our knowledgeable Kanawha Valley property damage lawyers for help with your claim

 To consult with an experienced property damage attorney, call Calwell Luce diTrapano at 800-876-5529 or contact us online to schedule an appointment.